Colin-b/pyxelrest/README.md

 Upgrade
 -------

-1. Uninstall AutoLoadPyxelRestAddIn (in case version changed).
+1. Go to ``Control Panel/Programs and Features`` and uninstall AutoLoadPyxelRestAddIn (in case version changed).
 2. Follow installation but add ``--upgrade`` option on ``pip install`` commands.

 Uninstall
 ---------

-1. Uninstall AutoLoadPyxelRestAddIn.
+1. Go to ``Control Panel/Programs and Features`` and uninstall AutoLoadPyxelRestAddIn.
 2. Execute the following command:

         pip uninstall pyxelrest